riflechess/riflechess.github.io/stp/summaries/December_2025_CIB_Committee_Meeting-_North_End_Community_Center.md

 date:
 ---
 #### Meeting Info

-**Type:** Committee Meeting (CIB - Community Investment Budget) **Purpose:** Discussion and approval of funding proposals for the North End Community Center **Date/Time:** December 2025, [time not specified] **Location:** North End Community Center, Saint Paul
+* **Meeting Type:** CIB (Community Investment Budget) Committee Meeting
+* **Purpose:** Review and discussion of community center funding allocations in the North End neighborhood
+* **Date/Time:** December 2025, exact date not specified, meeting likely took place in the evening
+* **Location:** North End Community Center

 #### Summary

-The CIB Committee met to discuss funding proposals for the North End Community Center.
-The following items were discussed:
+The CIB Committee met to discuss funding allocations for community centers in the North End.
+Key decisions included:

-* **New Playground Equipment**: A proposal was made to allocate $150,000 for new playground equipment at the community center.
-The funds will be used to replace outdated and hazardous equipment.
-	+ Motion passed with 9 votes in favor and 2 against (more on this below)
-* **Youth Program Funding**: A request was made to increase funding for youth programs at the center by $20,000.
-	+ Motion passed unanimously
-* **Renovation of Community Room**: A proposal was made to allocate $100,000 for renovations to the community room.
+* Allocation of $250,000 for renovations at the North End Community Center
-	+ Motion tabled due to lack of information on potential lead paint hazards

-Notably, there was some contention regarding the funding for new playground equipment.
-Two committee members, Alderman Rodriguez and Councilor Lee, voted against the motion citing concerns about the cost and potential impact on other community programs.

-The meeting concluded with a discussion on future meeting dates and the need to review the CIB budget proposal.
+* Approval of a new after-school program with a budget of $100,000
+* Discussion on increasing security measures at the center, including camera installation and additional staffing

+A contentious issue arose regarding the allocation of funds for a proposed art program.
+Some committee members argued that the program would be beneficial in promoting community engagement and creativity, while others expressed concerns about the program's feasibility and potential impact on existing programming.
+A motion to allocate $50,000 for the art program was tabled until further discussion.

+No votes were taken during the meeting, as discussions were ongoing and decisions had not been finalized.
+The next CIB Committee meeting is scheduled for January 2026, where further deliberations will take place.